milahu/z3gi/README.md

 In the current version, we require that the first observation introduces all inputs in the alphabet.

-We can use Z3GI to learn a model for the observations in `train.txt` as follows:
+We can use Z3GI to learn a model for the observations in `regex_example` as follows:

 ```
 $ python z3gi -m traces -a DFA -f resources\traces\regex_example